 The Democratic candidates promise action on climate change.
 Here’s what stands in the way.
 Ashley Nunes - August 7, 2019 It’s not easy being green.

 New polling shows how much sexism is hurting the Democratic women running for president.
-Sam Luks and Brian Schaffner - July 11, 2019 More than a quarter of Democratic primary voters score higher than average on a “hostile sexism” scale.
+Samantha Luks and Brian Schaffner - July 11, 2019 More than a quarter of Democratic primary voters score higher than average on a “hostile sexism” scale.

 These two arguments make Americans less opposed to court packing Michael J. Nelson and Amanda Driscoll - March 26, 2019 Putting more justices on the Supreme Court might not backfire as spectacularly as many expect.

 Can the Green New Deal make it through Congress?
 Here are 5 things you need to know.
-Leah Stokes - February 20, 2019 Whether or not it does, it is likely to affect future climate policies.
+Leah C. Stokes - February 20, 2019 Whether or not it does, it is likely to affect future climate policies.

 Yes, Gillibrand and DeLauro introduced a family leave bill.
 More important, Republicans are introducing paid leave bills, too.
 Megan Sholar - February 20, 2019 Paid leave has gone mainstream.